14 Foods Everyone Over 50 Should Probably Be Eating

 Dark leafy greens

-“As we get older, our risk of developing chronic diseases such as hyperlipidemia, high-cholesterol, and type 2 diabetes increases,” says Emily Kyle, MS, RDN, CLT, owner of Emily Kyle Nutrition in Rochester, NY.
+“As we get older, our risk of developing chronic diseases such as hyperlipidemia, high-cholesterol, and type 2 diabetes increases,” says Emily Kyle, MS, RDN, CLT, owner of Emily Kyle Nutrition in Rochester, New York.
 “Consuming a fibre-rich, plant-based diet that includes beans and legumes can help reduce the incidence of these diseases, while also providing an aging body with many important nutrients such as calcium, iron, and potassium.”
 Add chickpeas to a rice bowl or white beans to a pizza.
 “You don’t need to consume an entirely plant-based diet to reap the benefits of beans, just add them to the meals you are already cooking to begin to enjoy their nutritious benefits immediately,” notes Kyle.

 Here’s another way to up your protein intake.
 “You can’t go wrong with this plant-based protein source,” says Dana Angelo White, MS, RD, author of the Healthy Instant Pot Cookbook.
 Quinoa is a complete protein, offering all nine essential amino acids.
 “It’s a higher protein substitute for brown rice in stir-fries, salads, and even burritos,” says Angelo White.
 You can also use quinoa as a base for a hearty salad.